 --Decarbonization efforts in the corporate sector.
 In particular, what is the status of visualization of CO2 emissions, which is the entry point for such efforts?

 Yamasaki: One major trend is that the Tokyo Stock Exchange's Corporate Governance Code will be updated in June 2021, requiring disclosure of information on climate change measures.
 There, reporting is required in line with the TCFD (*1), an international framework for corporate climate change-related information disclosure.
 Although this disclosure is not mandatory, it states that companies listed on the Prime Market (formerly the First Section of the Tokyo Stock Exchange) "should proceed" with this disclosure.
 In fact, similar movements are occurring in the U.S. and Europe, so it is highly likely that it will eventually become mandatory worldwide.
-Based on these developments, I believe that sooner or later listed companies will begin to disclose and report risks related to climate change.
+Based on these developments, I believe that sooner or later listed companies will begin to disclose and report risks related to climate change. (*1) Task Force on Climate-related Financial Disclosures, established by the Financial Stability Board (FSB) in April 2015.
+It called for individual companies to disclose the impacts of climate change in their financial reports.

 -Is the thinking there also based on the aforementioned supply chain emissions, such as Scope 1, 2, and 3?